TimothyKwon10/CS201_Team13_Project/README.md

 ## Development

 The project uses vanilla HTML, CSS, and JavaScript for simplicity and performance.
 The styling is modular and follows modern CSS practices.

-## License

-MIT License - feel free to use this code for your own projects!